Join Here | Log In

 Plasmin Activator Inhibitor family:

+While the focus of this article is PAI-1, it’s important to note that it isn’t the only plaminogen activator inhibitor.
 PAI-1 is responsible for about 60% of the PA inhibitory activity in the plasma, but there are two other enzymes, PAI-2 and PAI-3, which are involved in PA inhibition under certain circumstances (pregnancy, tumors).
+PAI-3 is also known as protein C inhibitor and plays a role in the implantation of the fetus during early pregnancy.[ref]

-Let’s take a look at what all PAI-1 levels impact:
+Let’s take a look at these in depth.

 Blood clots, heart attacks, and strokes: